 Websites on the dark web end with a ‘.onion’ suffix.
 The dark web is not completely dark.
 Nearly half of it is harmless.
 From very hidden book clubs to complex puzzles, many dark web websites are normal.
 It does host a lot of negative stuff too.
 For example, illicit dealing, hiring hitmen and distribution of illegal substances are also a part of the dark web.

 The Dark Web is not too ‘unsafe’.
 Rather, its unregulated internet.
 You need to be vigilant while surfing across it.
-Use a VPN if you’re going there.
+Use a most secure VPN if you’re going there.
 The dark web, however, is crucial.
 In countries with regulated internet and a lack of net neutrality, the dark web has been used for whistleblowing purposes in the past.
 The Dark Web is also a place for journalists to find whistleblower information.
 It acts as a counterbalance to government intervention with our digital lives.

 Privacy and Security

 The Deep Web forms the foundation of the World Wide Web.
 It contains everything that is crucial for the working of the Internet as you know it.
 It also contains people’s private data.
 Millions of dollars are spent every year to ensure the safety of data stored on the deep web.

 Do not worry.
 Your data is safe on the deep web.

 Both the deep web and dark web are important in their own ways.
 Fearing both is dumb and fearing none of it is dumber.
 However, I advise staying away from both unless you know what you’re doing.
 And if you know, just be careful while doing it.

 Also, while you’re on the surface web, how about you check out Appy Pie?
 We might not help you access the deep web or the dark web, but we do have a badass no code app making software.
 Try Appy Pie App Builder for free!
 Don’t worry, we hide your data securely on the deep web.